 Another way to bring efficiency into your operation is through technology.
 Today’s mining technologies deliver insights that identify where things are going well and where there’s need for improvement.
 Health monitoring systems can ensure that maintenance stays on track and can spot problems before they turn into expensive repairs—meanwhile, onboard guidance tools can help operators hit targets every time, reducing costly rework, fuel use and excessive wear.

 Spending money to acquire technology in a down market may seem counter-intuitive, but it can pay for itself relatively quickly—and financial assistance is available.
 We can bundle financing for equipment and technology purchased together, as well as work with customers who buy technology separately.

 3. Consider credit.

 For expenses like parts, service, attachments, rentals and even technology, a revolving line of credit can be a simple way to improve cash flow.
 For mining companies in the U.S., Canada and Japan, we offer the Cat Card Program (US & Canada) and Commercial Account (Japan), which essentially work like a credit card and can be used at any Cat dealer or Cat Rental Store.
-If you choose a Standard Revolving Account, you have the option to pay just 10% of the parts and service balance each month and revolve the rest at a low interest rate.
+If you choose a standard revolving account, you have the option to pay just 10% of the parts and service balance each month and revolve the rest at a low interest rate.